YonSci/deep-learning-drought-prediction/README.md

 **Fully Connected Layer**: After the convolutional and pooling layers, the extracted features are flattened and passed into a fully connected layer with 1024 neurons.
 This layer captures global relationships and prepares the data for classification or regression tasks.

-**Output Layer**: The final layer provides a classification or prediction result, represented as one of several possible categories (e.g., C? with options 1, 2, 3, 4).
+**Output Layer**: The final layer provides a classification or prediction result.

 **Forward Pass and Backpropagation**